F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 --------------------------------

-**What is Cloud Failover?**
+**What is Cloud Failover Extension?**

-Cloud Failover (CF) is an iControl LX Extension delivered as a TMOS-independent RPM file.
-Installing the CF Extension on BIG-IP provides L3 failover functionality in cloud environments.
+Cloud Failover (CFE) is an iControl LX Extension delivered as a TMOS-independent RPM file.
+Installing CFE on BIG-IP provides L3 failover functionality in cloud environments.

-*Cloud Failover is:*
+*Cloud Failover Extension is:*

 -  A javascript |ilx| plug-in
 -  A |declare| interface for configuring Cloud Failover on BIG-IP
--  |atomic| (CF declarations)
+-  |atomic| (CFE declarations)

 *but it is NOT:*